OHSU-Library/github-tutorial/docs/lessons/Lesson2.md

 - It is possible but not obvious how to rename a repository. [https://help.github.com/articles/renaming-a-repository/](https://help.github.com/articles/renaming-a-repository/)
 - Certain things you think you *should* be able to do from the UI, you just can not:
   - Delete/rename a whole directory using the UI (this can only be done using the desktop app, or commandline).

+  ### Edit this lesson
+  To make suggestions to this lesson, go to the [markdown file in the github repository](https://github.com/OHSU-Library/github-tutorial/blob/master/docs/lessons/Lesson2.md) and click the "edit" icon.

 ### [Back to Home](../index.md)